Chapter 3.48

 3.48.010 Cost.

 The city need not comply with formal sealed bidding procedures for the construction, building, renovation, remodeling, alteration, repair, or improvement of real property where the estimated cost does not exceed three hundred thousand dollars, which includes the costs of labor, material, equipment and sales and/or use taxes as applicable.
 Instead, the city may use the small works roster procedures for public works projects as set forth herein.
-The breaking of any project into units or accomplishing any project by phases is prohibited if it is done for the purpose of avoiding the maximum dollar amount of a contract that may be let using the small works roster process.
+The breaking of any project into units or accomplishing any projects by phases is prohibited if it is done for the purpose of avoiding the maximum dollar amount of a contract that may be let using the small works roster process.
 (Ord.
-860 § 1 (part), 2009).
+899 § 2 (part), 2011).

-The city shall obtain telephone, written or electronic quotations for public works contracts from contractors on the appropriate small works roster to assure that a competitive price is established and to award contracts to the lowest responsible bidder, as defined in RCW 43.19.1911(9), as follows:
+The city shall obtain telephone, written or electronic quotations for public works contracts from contractors on the appropriate small works roster to assure that a competitive price is established and to award contracts to a contractor who meets the mandatory bidder responsibility criteria in RCW 39.04.350(1) and may establish supplementary bidder criteria under RCW 39.04.350(2).

 (A) Publishing notice in a legal newspaper in general circulation in the area where the work is to be done;